 - Technical or implementation FAQ consulted

-Downloads of decision-making content: Not all downloaded content has the same predictive value.
-A general white paper indicates educational interest, while a sector-specific case study or an implementation guide reveals an advanced decision-making phase.
-Content to score with priority:
+Downloads of Decision-Making Content: Not all downloaded content has the same predictive value.
+A general whitepaper shows educational interest, while a sector-specific case study or an implementation guide reveals an advanced decision phase.
+Content to score as a priority:

 - Specific industry case studies